intrepidor/Esp8266-Arduino-Makefile/README.md

 - pull Arduino IDE into root directory

 ## Installation
-- Clone this repository : `git clone --recursive https://github.com/intrepidor/Esp8266-Arduino-Makefile.git ESP8266-Arduino-Makefile_intrepidor`
+- Clone this repository : `git clone --recursive https://github.com/intrepidor/Esp8266-Arduino-Makefile.git ESP8266-Arduino-Makefile-Windows`
-- Install third party tools :
-   for Windows : `cd Esp8266-Arduino-Makefile_intrepidor && chmod+x install-cygwin.sh`
+- Install third party tools : `cd Esp8266-Arduino-Makefile_intrepidor && chmod+x install-cygwin.sh`
-   for 64 bits linux : `cd Esp8266-Arduino-Makefile && chmod+x install-x86_64-pc-linux-gnu.sh && ./install-x86_64-pc-linux-gnu.sh && cd ..`
-   for 32 bits linux : `cd Esp8266-Arduino-Makefile && chmod+x install-i686-pc-linux-gnu.sh && ./install-i686-pc-linux-gnu.sh && cd ..`
 - In your sketch directory place a Makefile that defines anything that is project specific and follow that with a line `include /path_to_Esp8266-Arduino-Makefile_directory/esp8266Arduino.mk` (see example)
 - `make upload` should build your sketch and upload it...